What is black box insurance?

 - Smart box insurance

 But they all work in the same way - a black box is fitted to your car, or it’s done through your insurance company’s app.
 It uses the data collected to calculate the cost of your car insurance.
 The better you drive, the higher your driving score will be, and the less you should pay.

 You may get a discount just for taking out black box insurance, but your driving score determines what you pay in the end.
 Careful, responsible drivers should pay less.
-A growing number of insurance companies offer policies to lower the cost of car cover.
+A growing number of companies offer black box insurance policies to lower the cost of car cover.

 What details do I need to get a black box insurance quote?

-Having the following information to hand will speed up getting a car insurance quote:
+Having the following information to hand will speed up getting a black box insurance quote: